ollieOsh/BangazonAPI/README.md

 ### Modeling

 Next, you need to author the Models needed for your API.
 Make sure that each model has the approprate foreign key relationship defined on it, either with a custom type or an `ICollection<T>` to store many related things.
 The boilerplate code shows you one example - the relationship between `Order` and `OrderProduct`, which is 1 -> &#8734;.
 For every _OrderId_, it can be stored in the `OrderProduct` table many times.

+Once you've added a Model, remember to add a new `DBSet<T>` to the `BangazonContext` class for that type.

 ### Migrate